ritesh1948/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-This is My Git First Repository
+This is My Git First Repository.
 Author - Ritesh Keshari